 Large corporations and local government are increasingly turning towards injunctions to restrict the right to demonstrate.
-This talk will look at means to defend injunctions, challenge the torts frequently used and protect freedom of expression, as well as defending contempt of court proceedings for those alleged to have breached court orders.
-It will look at the recent Court of Appeal decisions in Boyd v INEOS, Lawrie v Cuadrilla Bowland and Canada Goose v Persons Unknown.
+This webinar looked at means to defend injunctions, challenge the torts frequently used and protect freedom of expression, as well as defending contempt of court proceedings for those alleged to have breached court orders.
+It looked at the recent Court of Appeal decisions in Boyd v INEOS, Lawrie v Cuadrilla Bowland and Canada Goose v Persons Unknown.

-It is part of a series of webinars on protest law.
+It was part of a series of webinars on protest law.
 See here.

 Owen Greenhall, Barrister, Garden Court Chambers (Call: 2010)(Chair)

 Stephanie Harrison QC, Barrister & Joint Head of Chambers, Garden Court Chambers (Call: 1991)(Silk: 2013)

 Stephen Simblet QC, Barrister, Garden Court Chambers (Call: 1991)(Silk: 2020)

 Tim Baldwin, Barrister, Garden Court Chambers (Call: 2001)

 Protest, Pandemic and Proportionality (held on 16 June 2020)

 Know your rights: Kettles and facial recognition (23 June 2020)

 Justification Defences: Direct action and freedom of expression (30 June 2020)